CreativeSpace27/CC_pra_exam/README.md

-enable -- the google app engine api from the api library \n configure the cli tool with your authorized mail and browser unique code clone the git repo go inside the git repo folder using the cd <folder name> command
+enable -- the google app engine api from the api library /n configure the cli tool with your authorized mail and browser unique code clone the git repo go inside the git repo folder using the cd <folder name> command